Pictured above: Student Counsellor Shannon Thompson at ACU's Ballarat campus.

 “Most of our students work a minimum of 12 hours a week, and also need to dedicate at least 35 hours to study.
 In addition, our nursing, paramedic and education students complete clinical placements, which can mean taking substantial breaks from their paid employment, travelling significant distances and covering accommodation costs,” she said.

 She says many students seek counselling in the first semester of their first year, as it is common it is to feel stressed when adjusting to university.
-She reminds students that they are able to seek counseling for any concern or life event that adversely affects their wellbeing, it does not need to be directly related to study.
+She reminds students that they are able to seek counselling for any concern or life event that adversely affects their wellbeing, it does not need to be directly related to study.

 “We offer a confidential, non-judgmental space for students to reflect on areas of concern, and assist them to develop strategies to manage their personal challenges.
 This in turn assists them to focus on their academic pursuits and achieve at their full potential.”